kiemaBruce/alx-low_level_programming/0x15-file_io/README.md

 - if filename is NULL it returns 0.
 - if write fails or does not write the expected amount of bytes, it returns 0.
+## 1-create_file.c
+- Creates a file.
+- Prototype: int create_file(const char *filename, char *text_content);
+- where filename is the name of the file to create and text_content is a NULL terminated string to write to the file.
+- Returns: 1 on success, -1 on failure (file can not be created, file can not be written, write “fails”, etc…)
+- The created file must have those permissions: rw-------.
+If the file already exists, the permissions are not changed.
+- If the file already exists it is truncated.
+- If filename is NULL it returns  -1.
+- If text_content is NULL, an empty file is created.